oleg-astakhov/microservices-demo/README.md

 * Integration
 * End-to-end tests

 **P.S.
 Yes, I write tests alongside the functionality.
-So think of the current state of this demo project as an "unmerged" branch of some new functionality that I'm giving you access to for an early preview (MVP).**
+So think of the current state of this demo project as an unmerged branch of some new functionality that I'm giving you access to for an early preview (MVP).**

 When I add the tests, I'll remove this section and add a git tag with the version ;).